Zane Maloney

+Junior racing career

 Karting

 Maloney started racing in North America at the age of 12 and after multiple karting titles in Barbados and America he soon moved over to Europe to compete for Ricky Flynn Motorsport.
-Maloney placed 4th in the Karting European Championship, 5th in the World Championships and 3rd in the German Championship and WSK Champions Cup respectively in 2018.
+Maloney placed fourth in the Karting European Championship, fifth in the World Championships and third in the German Championship and WSK Champions Cup respectively in 2018.

-Lower formulas
+Formula 4

-Maloney's first single seater season was in 2019 in the British F4 championship for Carlin Motorsport.
-Maloney won 10 races and ended up on the podium 15 times, he became the first driver since Jamie Caroline to win all three races in a single weekend, at Oulton Park.
-Maloney won the championship by 20 points over Mexican Sebastián Álvarez at the final round of the season.
+Maloney's first single seater season was in 2019 where he competed in British F4 for Carlin Motorsport.
+He began the season with a double podium in Brands Hatch, before taking his first wins in Thruxton.
+Another double victory followed in Croft followed, before he took a hat-trick of wins in Oulton Park, becoming the first driver since Jamie Caroline to win all three races in a single weekend.
+He endured a tough weekend in Snetterton where he only secured a third place finish. but returned to winning ways in Knockhill as he won the first race.
+At the Brands Hatch season finale, Maloney took a double victory to win the championship by 20 points over Sebastián Álvarez.
 Through that he became the first Barbadian racing driver to win a championship in Europe, and the first rookie to win the championship outright in the history of the series.